 Since for a sparse prior the mean and covariance cannot be computed in closed form, we approximate the conditional distribution with a simpler one using variational optimization.
 The major algorithmic steps are summarized in Algorithm 1.
 In practice, this algorithm is very simple to implement and involves steps which are anyway computed by $MAP{x,k}$ algorithms.
-Given k it solves a nonblind deconvolution problem, at which a mean latent image estimate μ is computed using iterative reweighted least squares [12, 13].
+Given k it solves a nonblind deconvolution problem, at which a mean latent image estimate μ is computed using iterative reweighted least squares [13, 14].
 In each iteration, one finds μ by solving an $N \times N$ linear system $A_x \mu = b_x$.
 This system seeks μ minimizing the convolution error plus a weighted regularization term on the derivatives (compare Eq.
 (19) with Eq.
-(24)).
+(26)).
 The weights are selected to provide a quadratic upper bound on the MOG negative log likelihood based on the previous μ solution.
-This iterative reweighted least squares algorithm is a standard strategy for finding x in a MAP ${x,k}$ approach.
-To efficiently compute the covariance around the mean image μ , we approximate it with a diagonal matrix.
-The diagonal approximation can be computed easily in O(N), by inverting the diagonal elements of the weighted deconvolution system A_x .
+This iterative reweighted least squares algorithm is a standard strategy for finding x in a MAP{x,k} approach.
+The covariance approximation uses the weighted deconvolution system A_x which was already computed anyhow.
+A full covariance would be the $N \times N$ inverse